TizianGth/Wireless-Button-Reprogrammer/README.md

 To change what happens after each click, refer to this [Site](https://learn.microsoft.com/en-us/windows/win32/inputdev/virtual-key-codes) to get your desired keycodes, then enter them in the program, click "Apply" and "Start".

-## How to get your device to be supported:
+## How to get your device to be supported
 * Execute WBR-Tester.exe ([Releases](https://github.com/TizianGuth/Wireless-Button-Reprogrammer/releases)) and follow the instruction.
 * Contact me as told in the instructions.